 MED PHYS/B M E 566 — PHYSICS OF RADIOTHERAPY

 Ionizing radiation use in radiation therapy to cause controlled biological effects in cancer patients.
-Physics of the interaction of the various radiation modalities with body-equivalent materials, and physical aspects of clinical applications; lecture and lab.
+Physics of the interaction of the various radiation modalities with body-equivalent materials, and physical aspects of clinical applications.